adhocore/php-cli/README.md

             echo ($intentToAdd ?
 'Intent to add ' : 'Add ')
                 . implode(', ', $paths)
                 . ($force ? ' with force' : '');

-        })
+            // If you return integer from here, that will be taken as exit error code })
         // Done setting up this command for now, tap() to retreat back so we can add another command ->tap()